Los Angeles Disability Discrimination Lawyers

 The employee and the employer are supposed to have a dialogue to discuss the issues affecting the employee and possible reasonable accommodations that might address those issues.
 The employer is expected to review and understand the employee’s restrictions, compare them to the employee’s job or other jobs available, and determine how to accommodate those restrictions.
 An employer that either does not engage in the interactive process at all, or engages in an insufficient interactive process, may be held to violate the law.

 If you have been discriminated against based on disability, our Los Angeles disability discrimination lawyers can assist you.
-Call us at (310) 575-2550 or fill out the contact form on this page to set up an initial consultation with one of our lawyers and find out more about how we can help.
+Call us at (310) 575-2550 or fill out the contact form on this page to set up an initial consultation with one of our disability discrimination attorneys and find out more about how we can help.